 Fixed Wireless customers have access to three NBN Speed Tiers: Basic (12Mbps), Standard (25Mbps), and Standard Plus (50Mbps) but select providers (like Aussie Broadband) will offer a Fixed Wireless exclusive speed tier, Fixed Wireless Plus.
 Fixed Wireless Plus plans claim to achieve potential evening speeds of 70Mbps, but the factors that impact mobile 4G/5G signals will also affect Fixed Wireless customers.
 Outages, environmental obstructions, and home satellite positioning can all impact Fixed Wireless speeds.

-Here are the fastest NBN Fixed Wireless plans available.
+Here are the fastest Fixed Wireless Plus NBN plans available, sorted by popularity.

-How to boost a bad NBN Fixed Wireless Signal
+How to fix a slow Fixed Wireless NBN connection

 If you’re not getting the speeds promised on NBN Fixed Wireless, there are a few first steps to take as recommended by the ACCC:

-Streaming services like Netflix and Stan allow you to lower the quality of your stream and the bandwidth used.
-Dropping the bit-rate on your stream could improve your speeds for every other online activity.
+- Reduce streaming quality: Streaming services like Netflix and Stan allow you to lower the quality of your stream and the bandwidth used.
+Dropping the bit rate on your stream could improve your speeds for every other online activity.